microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

 ## Step 1: Setup

-1. On the Azure DevOps server to which you have administrator access, either create a new Git repo or select an empty one.
+1. On the Azure DevOps server to which you have administrator access, either create a new Git repository or select an empty one.

-   To create a new repo, navigate to your chosen project and select Repos > Files from the left-hand navigation.
-Click the drop down with the repo name at the top of the page and select "New Repository".
+   To create a new repository, navigate to your chosen project and select Repos
+   > Files from the left-hand navigation.
+Click the drop down with the repository name at the top of the page and select "New Repository".
 Leave "Add a README" checked to create a main branch but do not add a `.gitignore` file.
-1. Copy the contents of the `step1` subfolder to the root of your repo, preserving the folder tree.
+1. Copy the contents of the `step1` subfolder to the root of your repository, preserving the folder tree.
-1. Commit the changes to your repo.
+1. Commit the changes to your repository.
 1. Deploy your local PR Metrics code to the server using:

    ```Batchfile